 Hourly rate spreadsheet

-Over on my Patreon I’ve put together a spreadsheet to help you work out your hourly rate.
+Over in the members area I’ve put together a spreadsheet to help you work out your hourly rate.
 It can get a bit complicated depending on the structure of your business.
 Don’t worry though, it’s not as scary as it looks.

 Let’s cut to the chase